-2.9 How is network-to-network interconnection and access mandated?
+2.9 How is wholesale interconnection and access mandated?
+How are wholesale interconnection or access disputes resolved?

 Public network operators have the obligation to negotiate with all other public network operators requesting access and interconnection.
 Operators are free in their negotiation on this subject.
 Access can only be refused if justified.